RexManglicmot/Hospital-Sepsis-Survival-Classification-via-Naives-Bayes/Sepsis-Survival-Classification-Naives-Bayes.md

     ##        0     0     0
     ##        1  5676 71551

+Let’s look diagonally:

+-   0 patients were correctly predicted as classified as Dead (result = 0)
+-   71551 patients were correctly predicted as classified as Alive (result = 1).

 ``` r
 #calculate miscalculation error
 1-sum(diag(CM1))/sum(CM1)
 ```

     ## [1] 0.07349761

-Let’s look diagonally:

--   0 patients were correctly predicted as classified as Dead
--   71551 patients were correctly predicted as classified as Alive.

 Misclassifications are about 7%.